developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action
 Used to perform an Action to configure whether a given threat is monitored.

--***Detect***- a specific threat is configured to be monitored and, if that threat is detected, a countermeasure is taken to mitigate that threat.
+* ***Detect***- a specific threat is configured to be monitored and, if that threat is detected, a countermeasure is taken to mitigate that threat.
 The additional Managed Configuration **Threat Management - Action Detect Threat Type** MUST be specified to identify the threat that is monitored.
 In addition, the Managed Configuration array **Threat Management - Action Detect Countermeasures** MUST be specified to select the set of countermeasures that is performed if the specified threat is detected.

--***Ignore***- a specific threat is configured not to be monitored and is never detected.
+* ***Ignore***- a specific threat is configured not to be monitored and is never detected.
 The additional Managed Configuration **Threat Management - Action Ignore Threat Type** MUST be specified to identify the threat that is ignored.

 ### Action Detect Threat Type
 Used to specify the type of threat that is monitored when the value ***Detect*** is chosen for the Managed Configuration**Threat Management - Action**.

--***Max Password Attempts***- the Threat Management System is configured to monitor password entry attempts and the threat is considered to be detected if the maximum number of unsuccessful password entry attempts are made without an intervening successful password entry.
+* ***Max Password Attempts***- the Threat Management System is configured to monitor password entry attempts and the threat is considered to be detected if the maximum number of unsuccessful password entry attempts are made without an intervening successful password entry.

--***MDM Client Removal***- the Threat Management System is configured to monitor the device and detect if a specific Android Package Name is ever uninstalled from the device.
+* ***MDM Client Removal***- the Threat Management System is configured to monitor the device and detect if a specific Android Package Name is ever uninstalled from the device.
 The additional Managed Configuration **Threat Management - Action Detect Threat Type MDM Client Removal Package Name** MUST be specified to identify the Package Name that is monitored.
 While this is typically used to detect the removal of the MDM Client, which would render a managed device unmanaged, it could be used to detect the removal of any one Android Package if detection of the removal of an MDM Agent is not required.

--***Externally Detected***- the Threat Management System is configured to listen for indication from an application on the device that can itself provide a way of detecting an signaling any threat not otherwise known to the Threat Management System.
+* ***Externally Detected***- the Threat Management System is configured to listen for indication from an application on the device that can itself provide a way of detecting an signaling any threat not otherwise known to the Threat Management System.
 The Threat Management System considers the threat to have been detected whenever it is signaled by the external application.

--***Exchange Active Sync Command***- the Threat Management System is configured to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device.
+* ***Exchange Active Sync Command***- the Threat Management System is configured to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device.

--***Device is Rooted***- the Threat Management System is configured to monitor the device to see if it has been rooted.
+* ***Device is Rooted***- the Threat Management System is configured to monitor the device to see if it has been rooted.
 Root detection mechanism seek to identify common exploits that could grant an escalated privileges to an untrusted application that might use them to compromise the security or privacy of the device.

 ### Action Detect Countermeasures